alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I updated the Nullpoint project after a while.

 **Thoughts**: I finally added the true ending and continued working on the dialogues.
 It's relatively short in terms of text, but it's really difficult to create a videogame with branching options, maybe in a future I will add more dialogues.

+### Day 65: August 25, Monday

+**Today's Progress**: Today I keep working with the updates for the Nullpoint project.

+**Thoughts**: I finally added some extra "endings" but it's still needs to be polished.